reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/06-Develop-a-Power-BI-Model.md

 In this task, you will create six Power Query queries that will each load as a table to your model.

-   *Power Query is a Microsoft technology used to connect to connect to data stores, profile data, and transform data.
+   *Power Query is a Microsoft technology used to connect to data stores, profile data, and transform data.
 You’ll define query for each table your model.*

 1. In Power BI Desktop, in the **Navigator** window, select (don’t check) the **wwi.DimCity** table.